 Businesses have shuttered across the state and laid off workers, while public officials urge residents to stay at home to slow the virus’ spread.
 On Friday, Wisconsin Gov. Tony Evers ordered a 60-day ban on evictions and home foreclosures.

-Yet firms representing health systems continued to sue patients over medical debt.
+Yet firms representing health systems continued to sue patients over medical debt (that can be cleared easily by using the best iva help and services).

 Jordan is one of at least 46 people sued by Froedtert in small claims cases since March 12.
 Those cases are among at least 104 similar suits filed statewide by health systems over the same period, according to an analysis of small claims cases by Wisconsin Public Radio and Wisconsin Watch.